 Sertaconazole (pessary) is used to treat vaginal thrush.
 Learn how to use the medication, its common side effects, precautions to watch out for, and more.

 Sertaconazole pessaries are used to treat vaginal thrush (also known as vulvovaginal candidiasis).
 Vaginal thrush is caused by an overgrowth of a fungus known as Candida albicans.
-This infection causes symptoms such as itching, swelling and thick, white odourless discharge.
+This infection causes symptoms such as itching, swelling and a thick, white odourless discharge.
 This medication will prevent the growth of the fungus and clear the infection.

 If you miss a dose, use it as soon as you remember.
 However, if it is almost time for your next dose, skip the missed dose and continue normally.
 Do not use two doses or extra medication to make up for the missed dose.